API-Skeletons/zf-oauth2-doctrine-console/README.md

 Console Routes
 ------------------

-To make JWT easier to test command line tools are included.

 * `oauth2:jwt:create` Create a new JWT for a given client.
 This JWT will be used by an oauth2 connection requesting a grant_type of `urn:ietf:params:oauth:grant-type:jwt-bearer`.
 Creating the JWT puts the oauth2 connection request's public key in place in the OAuth2 tables.

 * `oauth2:public-key:create` Create the public/private key record for the given client.
 This data is used to sign JWT access tokens.
 Each client may have only one key pair.